-Some passionfruit vatieties are more cold tolerant than others, for example ‘Sweetheart’ prefers warmer climates, Jumbo Gem can take a little cooler.
+Some passionfruit varieties are more cold tolerant than others, for example ‘Sweetheart’ prefers warmer climates, Jumbo Gem can take a little cooler.
 Tropic as the name implies needs a sub tropical to tropical climate.
-Misty Gem is a versatile performer, while Panama Red needs sub tropical at least.
-Generally the more commom black variety is better suited to cooler climates, and of course the banana passionfruit grows well in colder areas as well.
+Misty Gem is a versatile performer, while Panama Gold and Panama Red needs close to sub tropical at least.
+Generally the more common black variety is better suited to cooler climates, and of course the banana passionfruit grows well in colder areas as well.

 300 Oxley Drive Coombabah QLD 4216

 Located on the north end of the Gold Coast at Runaway Bay.
 The 6 acre site is home to Queensland's biggest & best garden centre.
 Selling in volume direct to the public.
 Focus on top quality both in our plant & pot ranges.